AI assistant — not human

 Regulatory mapping across NIST AI RMF, EU AI Act, ISO 42001, and industry-specific requirements.
 Automated compliance monitoring, audit-ready documentation, and regulatory change management keep governance current as laws evolve.

-EPC Group's framework maps directly to the four core NIST AI RMF functions, ensuring organizations can demonstrate alignment to the U.S. government's primary AI risk management standard.
-Each function connects to specific Microsoft platform capabilities for practical implementation.
+EPC Group's framework aligns with the four core NIST AI RMF functions.
+This helps organizations show compliance with the U.S. government's main AI risk management standard.

 Establish organizational AI governance policies, roles, and accountability structures.
 Define risk tolerances and decision-making authority for AI systems.